Skip to content

 Costing

 It bears repeating.
 Canada does not need nuclear submarines.
 Nor does it need to be the number that Australia ordered from the French (12 boats at a cost of $66B).
-As outlined above, Canada needs enough submarines such that it can effectively defend its territorial waters and provide an underwater capacity to any expeditionary force it sends to another part of the world.
+As outlined above, Canada needs enough submarines to effectively defend its territorial waters and provide an underwater capacity to any expeditionary force it sends to another part of the world.

 Because it’s fun and to make this point, let’s walk through a fictional scenario to suss out the cost of what any submarine purchase would mean for Canada.